 - they get completely stuck at the start of a word, and no sound comes out.

 Stuttering is different for different tamariki (children).
 It can vary depending on the situation, such as what the child wants to say, who they are talking to and how they are feeling.
 Stuttering can start gradually or suddenly and may change over time.

 Sometimes, a child may try to hide stuttering by avoiding talking.

 Who does stuttering affect?

 Stuttering can affect people of all ages and cultures.
-Many children stutter at some point as they learn to talk.
+Many tamariki stutter at some point as they learn to talk.
 Stuttering is more common in boys than girls and can run in families.

 What are some tips to help my child who stutters?